openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 ONNX models may consist of multiple files when the model size exceeds 2GB allowed by Protobuf.
 According to this `ONNX article <https://github.com/onnx/onnx/blob/main/docs/ExternalData.md>`__, instead of a single file, the model is represented as one file with ``.onnx`` extension and multiple separate files with external data.
 These data files are located in the same directory as the main ``.onnx`` file or in another directory.

 OpenVINO model conversion API supports ONNX models with external data representation.
-In this case, only the main file with ``.onnx`` extension should be passed as ``ovc`` or ``openvino.convert_model`` parameter while other files will be found and loaded automatically during the mode conversion.
-The resulting OpenVINO model represented as IR in the filesystem will have the usual structure with a single ``.xml`` file and a single ``.bin`` file where all the original model weights are copied and packed together.
+In this case, you only need to pass the main file with ``.onnx`` extension as ``ovc`` or ``openvino.convert_model`` parameter.
+The other files will be found and loaded automatically during the model conversion.
+The resulting OpenVINO model, represented as an IR in the filesystem, will have the usual structure with a single ``.xml`` file and a single ``.bin`` file, where all the original model weights are copied and packed together.

 Supported ONNX Layers
 #####################